-A careful, considered approach to Boro’s player recruitment during the 2023 close season brought winger Harry Anderson to SG2.
-It was a real sign of intent from boss Steve Evans; making it known to all about the League One scene that we weren’t in town to just make up the numbers.
-You see, Anderson came with the ability and experience needed to do well in the third tier of English football.
+A careful, considered approach to Boro’s recruitment during the 2023 close season brought winger Harry Anderson to SG2.
+It was a sign of intent from boss Steve Evans; making it known to all about the League One scene that we weren’t in town to just make up the numbers.
+You see, Anderson did come with the ability and experience needed to do well in the third tier of English football.
 Not just that, but he was also a wide player; the type of player that we hadn’t necessarily too many of in more recent times.

 Harry Anderson: Before Boro’